 - Memorizing Scripture the Simply Charlotte Mason Way

 - Memory Verse Cards – Prayer, Purity and Victory

-As you study history, artists and composers, add details, pictures and illustrations to a timeline or Book of Centuries.
+Charlotte Mason encouraged the habit of using Timelines or Book of Centuries as a weekly practice.
+As your child studies history, artists and composers, add details, pictures and illustrations to a timeline or Book of Centuries.

 - Mom’s Book of Centuries – Record of Work – with free template downloads and lots of links.

 - History Timeline – Our wall chart at the end of the year

 - Updated Book Of Centuries to 2029 free download

 Miss.
 Mason contributed a series of books on the Geography of England and emphasized skills and interest in map work and detailed geographical observations.